vagrod/zara/README.md

   - Treatment with pills or injections in any order and with any number of stages
   - Timed treatment (to cure X, you need to take the Y pill every four hours, or else disease will become active again)
   - Every disease progresses gradually, and treatment inverts the effects, so they go in opposite order -- to the "healthy" state.
 If the treatment is missed mid-way, disease will invert back and will start to get worse, and you will need to start all the treatment steps from scratch
+  - Any number of simultanious diseases, injuries and medicine effects: everything will be combined to a single resulted health state

  + Injury Engine
    - Cuts, Fractures, Open fratcures, or anything custom you like